Hpauric/hpauric.github.io/_posts/2017-05-20-React-Notes.md

 ## Curly Brackets

-Generally curly brackets create an object literal in javascript.
+In javascript curly brackets normally represent a function or an encapsulated piece of code that needs to be executed as one.
+They can also be used to create an object literal.
+React uses curly brackets extensively.

 ### Commenting